carneliansearch/carneliansearch.com/src/insights/60-seconds-with-jill-garrett.md

 ---
-title: A conversation with Jill Garrett
+title: A Conversation with Jill Garrett
 teaser: Jill was European Managing Director of the Gallup Organisation, following an earlier career as a Headteacher.
 She now works as an executive coach, mentor and team developer with CEOs and senior teams across sectors.